ebrusoni/ssftw3/README.md

 ## SSFT algorithms

-We present implementations for various three Fourier transforms for sparse set functions.
-Two of those were already implemented by the authors of [1] and can also be found [here](https://github.com/chrislybaer/aaai-ssft).
+We present implementations for three Fourier transforms for sparse set functions.
+Two of which were already implemented by the authors of [1] and can also be found [here](https://github.com/chrislybaer/aaai-ssft).
 Here we introduce a first implementation of the SSFTW3 algorithm.

 ## Set functions